Exposition Universelle (1878): Attendance

 Over 13 million people paid to attend the exposition, making it a financial success.
-The cost of the enterprise to the French government, which supplied all the construction and operating funds, was a little less than a million British Pounds, after allowing for the value of the permanent buildings and the Trocadero Palace, which were sold to the city of Paris.
+The cost of the enterprise to the French government, which supplied all the construction and operating funds, was a little less than a million British Pounds, after allowing for the value of the permanent buildings and the Trocadéro Palace, which were sold to the city of Paris.
 The total number of persons who visited Paris during the time the exhibition was open was 571,792, or 308,974 more than came to the French metropolis during 1877, and 46,021 in excess of the visitors during the previous exhibition of 1867.
 In addition to the general impetus given to French trade, the revenue from customs and duties from the foreign visitors increased by nearly three million sterling compared with the previous year.

 Concurrent with the exposition, a number of meetings and conferences were held to gain consensus on international standards.
 French writer Victor Hugo led the Congress for the Protection of Literary Property, which led to the eventual formulation of international copyright laws.
 Similarly, other meetings led to efforts to standardize the flow of mail from country to country.
 The International Congress for the Amelioration of the Condition of Blind People led to the worldwide adoption of the Braille System of touch-reading.